-- Click on My Device at the Touch Panel and start Windows\CEVncSvr.exe.
-Please regard that there is no message that the server has been started!
-You may also start the VNC server at the Touch Panel via a Telnet connection by entering the command cevncsvr in the command console with an active Telnet connection. - Now start the VNC client vncviewer.exe at your PC. - Click on [Options] and de-activate the field "Emulate 3 Buttons..." like shown at Mouse.
+- You have to deactivate every option at View > Options to show the VNC server file. - Start the VNC server by executing the file KUKVncSVR.exe.
+To show the server has been started the symbol appears in the task bar.
+You may also start the VNC server at the Touch Panel via a Telnet connection by entering the command kukvncsvr in the command console with an active Telnet connection. - Now start the VNC client vncviewer.exe at your PC. - Click on [Options] and de-activate the field "Emulate 3 Buttons..." like shown at Mouse.